 If you choose a traditional aisle reveal, all we ask is that you keep your ceremony time in mind when planning your wedding.

 If you're planning a sunset ceremony or an evening ceremony, it's best to do all photos before the wedding, as daylight is crucial to getting amazing portraits for your families, bridal party and your couples portraits.
 Making sure we have enough time while the sun is up is a great way to make the traditional ceremony work.

 When you book with me, I will build a custom timeline for your wedding day tailored to you.

-One of our favorite parts of your wedding day is the very beginning of the day when we photograph all your elegant wedding day details.
-We know these details have been carefully chosen and are very special to you!
-Once we arrive on your wedding day, we take about 30 minutes to style and capture those details.
-We recommend choosing a getting ready location filled with natural light that is clean and free of clutter!
+One of my favorite parts of your wedding day is the very beginning of the day when we photograph all your elegant wedding day details.
+I know these details have been carefully chosen and are very special to you!
+Once we arrive on your wedding day, I take about 30 minutes to style and capture those details.
+I recommend choosing a getting ready location filled with natural light that is clean and free of clutter!

-We ask that you put all of your details in one spot for us such as a bag or a table.
+I ask that you put all of your details in one spot for me such as a bag or a table.
 Some things to get together include; your rings, jewelry, shoes, perfume, invitation, veil, and other keepsakes.
-Please unwrap your dress but don't worry about styling it - we'll hang it in a beautiful spot!
+Please unwrap your dress but don't worry about styling it - I'll hang it in a beautiful spot!

 Wedding Dress Hanger

 Any other sentimental keepsakes you would like to include

 If you have something sentimental you'd like styled with your details, I love including family heirlooms in my detail shots.

 Bonus: I'd love to have a few cuts of the florals you'll be using throughout your wedding day.
 If your florist will supply me a small bucket of extra pieces I can incorporate those in your detail shots.